Elizabeth Warren came out swinging for women during Wednesday’s Democratic Debate in Nevada.

 Despite all these amazing plans for women, one glaring problem remains in Warren’s feminist credentials: she doesn’t seem to know what a woman even is.

-Warren’s policy on LGBT+ rights makes clear that she intends to put males who identify as women above actual women, themselves.
+Warren’s policy on LGBT+ rights makes clear that she intends to put males who identify as women above actual women.
 Although the policy claims to be for LGBT people, it mentions the word “trans” 48 times, and “non-binary” four times.
 The word “lesbian” is only mentioned once.

 The plan only uses the word “women” to discuss males who are trans-identified.
 This is despite the fact that lesbian and bisexual women face challenges that are unique and specific to their population, and trans-identified individuals make up the smallest portion of the LGBT community.